telerik/reporting-docs/importing-reports/crystal-reports-converter.md

 ## Changes Information

+The latest Telerik Crystal Reports Converter is built against Crystal Reports 13.0.20.2399.
+It offers an improved conversion process, supports more report items, and provides a better user experience.
+It is actively developed and extended to cover more user scenarios.

-The Telerik Crystal Reports Converter is built against Crystal Reports 13.0.20.2399.
-In case you need to convert a Crystal Reports definition that has a version lower than 13.0.2000, please use Telerik Reporting R3 2019 or earlier and check this KB article for more details: [Converting reports from various versions of CrystalReports]({%slug converting-reports-from-various-versions-of-crystalreports%}).
+Converting a Crystal Reports definition with a version lower than 13.0.2000 is not supported.
+We strongly recommend first upgrading such older Crystal Reports definitions to a supported version and then utilizing the latest Crystal Reports converter.
+If this is not an option, you can try an older converter available in Telerik Reporting R3 2019 or earlier versions.
+Note that this would result in a conversion with lower quality.
+More info is available in this KB article: [Converting reports from various versions of CrystalReports]({%slug converting-reports-from-various-versions-of-crystalreports%}).

 ![Image of the Report Converter tool showing a list of the available converters, a description of the currently selected converter, and a field for the source of the report definition to convert](images/Designer/crystal-reports-converter.png)